 Herniated disks, compression fractures and soft tissue bruising are just a few injuries that characterize back injuries.
 There are 23 disks located in the vertebra and when you suffer trauma any one of the 23 can be injured.
 On top of that, the tissue and tendons surrounding the vertebra can also be bruised causing serious pain.
 The pain from these injuries can follow you the rest of your life and may lead to numerous surgeries.

 If you or a loved one has been injured in a hit and run accident, call a Baltimore personal injury attorney.
 If you have been in a hit and run accident, we know how frustrating the entire process can be.
 If you have been injured, the insurance companies and medical bills are even more frustrating.
 Call a Baltimore hit and run injury attorney to discuss getting the compensation you deserve.
-Come into the Law Offices of Randolph Rice today for a free consultation.
+Come into the Rice, Murtha & Psoras today for a free consultation.